lawnjelly/godot-lportal/INSTRUCTIONS.md

 You get the idea, you can use whatever scheme you want to make the name unique.
 Something like using the room the portal comes from, and a number is probably sensible, e.g. 'portal_kitchen*hall0' but it is totally up to you.

 ### Room Bounds
 When you first add an object to a room at runtime, it has to decide which room it should be in.

+You have three choices here:

+1) Manually supply the convex hull (bound) for a room
-You have the choice of either not specifying a bound for a room (in which case it will choose the nearest room centre to the object to choose the room).
-This will however not work in some circumstances with combinations of small and large rooms.
-For this reason you can optionally specify a convex hull bound for a room.
+2) Do not supply a bound, in which case LPortal will simply choose the nearest room centre to the object. _(this can choose the wrong room when rooms are different sizes, for instance a hallway by a large room, so it is not recommended)_
+3) Use the dob_register_hint and teleport_hint versions, where the user specifies the start room

+Approach (1) is the most powerful and flexible, but requires creating a bound, either in your modelling package or within Godot IDE.

 The bound should be stored as a MeshInstance child of the room, with a specific naming convention, it should start with the prefix 'bound_'.
 You can put anything after the prefix (or leave as is).